leo-arch/clifm/README.md

 ### Dependencies

 `glibc` and `coreutils`, of course, but also `libcap`, `acl`, `file`, and `readline`. \
-For Arch Linux users, all these dependenciess are part of the `core` reposiroty. \
+For Arch Linux users, all these dependenciess are part of the `core` repository. \
 In Debian/Ubuntu systems three packages must be installed before compilation: `libcap-dev`, `libacl1-dev`, and `libreadline-dev`.
 In Fedora based systems you need `libcap-devel`, `libacl-devel`, and `readline-devel`.

 Optional dependencies: `sshfs`, `curlftpfs`, and `cifs-utils` (for remote-filesystem support); `atool`, `archivemount`, `genisoimage`, `p7zip`, and `cdrtools` (for archival and compression support), and `icons-in-terminal` to turn on icons.